Talk: Nasu Kinoko X Urobuchi Gen

 Nasu: Although, when I buy games and see "takes 100 hours to complete" on the box, I think "Wow, so I get to play it for 100 hours!"

-Uro: Where do you squeeze out 100 hours from?!
-(Laughs) I don't think games can sell solely on hours of gameplay like they used to be able to...
+Uro: Where do you squeeze out 100 hours from?! (laughs) I don't think games can sell solely on hours of gameplay like they used to be able to...

 Nasu: I think more and more people will start to want more from the graphics side.
 Like, 100 CGs won't be enough...really?
-Is that really not enough?
-(Laughs) I think the new average level will become something like 100~150 CGs...I mean, look at how much they're charging for a game!
+Is that really not enough? (laughs) I think the new average level will become something like 100~150 CGs...I mean, look at how much they're charging for a game!
 8,800 yen!
-I think I may be digging my own grave with this comment.
-(Laughs) Takeuchi-kun's gonna kill me.
-(Laughs)
+I think I may be digging my own grave with this comment. (laughs) Takeuchi-kun's gonna kill me. (laughs)

 Uro: I've been hearing that a lot, actually.
 And things like "What constitutes the 8800 yen price tag?"